LinnBenali/Campussguessr/README.md

 ### How to install/use project
 Access to the project will likely be provided through a GitHub URL.
 Specific installation and usage instructions will be provided once finalized.
-The website can be accessed here: https://gits-15.sys.kth.se/pages/lbenali/Inda-Projekt/
+The website can be accessed here: https://gits-15.sys.kth.se/pages/lbenali/Inda-Projekt/ or https://campusguessr.se/ .

 ### Libraries
 The Leaflet library will be utilized to create an interactive map within the game.